Don't rush things that need time to grow. This saying can be applied to many areas of life, but we find it especially true in project development.

-Our main tool in the preparation process is the implementation of the Project Discovery phase – this is a crucial step that helps us carry out a successful project, assemble the right team for the job, ensure the greater performance of the said team, as well as deliver the project on time and within the defined budget.
+Our primary tool in the preparation process is the project discovery phase itself.
+This crucial step helps shape and guide the course of the project, assemble the right team for the job, ensure the great performance of the team, as well as deliver the project on time and within the defined budget.

-Every now and then, we all have the „million-dollar idea“, a plan with huge potential; but we often lack the courage to follow through.
-We keep getting discouraged because the Failure-to-success ratio is too high – but it should not keep you from bringing your idea to life.
+Every now and then, we all have a million-dollar idea, a plan with huge potential; but we often lack the courage to follow through.
+We keep getting discouraged because the failure-to-success ratio is too high – but it should not keep you from bringing your idea to life.

-If the team members' roles are not clear, it is probably because goals and tasks are not defined correctly during Project planning.
+If the team members' roles are unclear, it is probably because goals and tasks are not defined correctly during project planning.

-It is crucial to stay level-headed and realistic during this phase – if you want to have effective teams during the later development phase, you need to be smart about resource management.
-That will ensure the project is compleated on time and within the budget.
-We recommend defining your project's goals and tasks with a tool like JIRA, and calculating the utilization of human resources in the project – all while setting important milestones and dates.
+It is crucial to stay level-headed and realistic during this phase.
+To ensure you have effective teams during the later development phase, you need to be smart about resource management.
+JIRA is a great project management tool we recommend to define your project's goals and tasks.

-Since we work in an agile environment, it is important that the client agrees with our specific approach – we prefer to deliver smaller partials of the project at the time.
-This way, the client can see the result much faster, and it gives them the chance to follow the progress and suggest some adjustments on time.
+Since we work in an Agile environment, it is essential that the client agrees with our specific approach.
+A special characteristic of our approach is delivery in small increments throughout the project.
+This way, the client can see the results much faster, allowing them to follow the progress and make necessary adjustments.

-If you need our support during the Project planning phase, check out our Product discovery consultation.
+If you need our support during the project planning phase, check out our discovery workshop page.

 Building a team

-Choosing the right tool for the job is important – but selecting the right people for the job is even more important.
+Choosing the right tool for the job is important, but selecting the right people is even more important.

-Assembling the right team for a project is not always an easy task – and having a defined project scope and tasks will be of great help in the search for a new team.
-The key factor is always collaboration so that everyone can stay up-to- date with status updates and understand the current project lifecycle.
-During this phase, communication is usually led by project managers, and they are the ones that define the tone and frequency of communication with team members.
+Assembling the right team for a project is not always easy, but having a defined project scope is of great help.
+During this phase, communication is usually led by project managers, and they are the ones that set the tone and frequency of communication with team members.

-After defining the project scope, planning the roadmap and assembling a team, we are ready to start developing your project.
-We will keep you constantly updated with the most current status and plans for future steps – so you can check if the project is progressing in the desired direction and react before it's too late (or too expensive) to make significant changes.
+After defining the project scope, planning the roadmap, and assembling the team, we are ready to start developing your project.
+We will keep you updated with the most current status and plans for future steps.
+That way you can check if the project is progressing in the desired direction and react before it's too late (or too expensive) to make significant changes.

-Even the most though-out project sometimes requires a change in direction – which is especially applicable in agile development.
-Some of the changes pertain to the project's scope, while others simply require a different path in terms of the project goals.
 Just like your car's GPS recalculates your route, your project management team can do the same if you decide to change the path or take a different course.
-If the client decides to change the route mid-project, we can organize another Project discovery to get back on track without wandering around.
+If the client wants to change route mid-project, we can organize another project discovery to get back on track without losing momentum.